V4Fire/Client/src/traits/i-active-items/README.md

 | `actionChange`    | An active item of the component has been changed due to some user action                                                    | Active value or a set of active items | `Active` |
 | `itemsChange`     | A list of items has been changed                                                                                            | List of items                         | `Items`  |

-Component need to support `change`, `immediateChange`, `actionChange` events in methods, in description of which it is indicated.
+Component needs to support `change`, `immediateChange`, `actionChange` events in methods, in description of which it is indicated.
 `itemsChange` event is supported in static `syncItemsWatcher` method.

 ```typescript